geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Some in close caves, far from access of air,j

-Bid chalk the marble's sparry texture wear ;
+Bid chalk the marble's sparry texture wear;

 Some the fall'n woods, by earth long cover'd o'er,